Memantine

-Memantine is a medication used to slow the progression of moderate-to-severe Alzheimer's disease.
+Memantine, sold under the brand name Namenda among others, is a medication used to slow the progression of moderate-to-severe Alzheimer's disease.
 It is taken by mouth.

 Common side effects include headache, constipation, sleepiness, and dizziness.
 Severe side effects may include blood clots, psychosis, and heart failure.
-It is believed to work by acting on NMDA receptors, working as pore blockers of these ion channels.
+It is believed to work by acting on NMDA receptors, working as a pore blocker of these ion channels.

-Memantine was approved for medical use in the United States in 2003.
+Memantine was first discovered in 1963.
+It was approved for medical use in Germany in 1989, in the European Union in 2002, and in the United States in 2003.
 It is available as a generic medication.
-In 2020, it was the 152nd most commonly prescribed medication in the United States, with more than 3 million prescriptions.
+In 2023, it was the 145th most commonly prescribed medication in the United States, with more than 3 million prescriptions.

-Medical use
+Medical uses

 Alzheimer's disease and dementia

 Memantine is used to treat moderate-to-severe Alzheimer's disease, especially for people who are intolerant of or have a contraindication to AChE (acetylcholinesterase) inhibitors.
 One guideline recommends memantine or an AChE inhibitor be considered in people in the early-to-mid stage of dementia.

 Memantine has been associated with a modest improvement; with small positive effects on cognition, mood, behavior, and the ability to perform daily activities in moderate-to-severe Alzheimer's disease.
 There does not appear to be any benefit in mild disease.

 Memantine when added to donepezil in those with moderate-to-severe dementia resulted in "limited improvements" in a 2017 review.
-The UK National Institute of Clinical Excellence (NICE) issued guidance in 2018 recommending consideration of the combination of memantine with donepezil in those with moderate-to-severe dementia.
+The UK National Institute for Clinical Excellence (NICE) issued guidance in 2018 recommending consideration of the combination of memantine with donepezil in those with moderate-to-severe dementia.

-Psychiatry

-Bipolar disorder

-Memantine has been investigated as a possible augmentation strategy for depression in bipolar disorder but meta-analytic evidence does not support its clinical utility.